richard-ui/interactive-milestone-project/README.md

 ## Media
 - The image on the homepage was owned by the developer
 - The images that were used for the Restaurants were taken from the internet, simply used by verifying there 'free of use' from 'googles advanced search tool'
-- Source used for Youtube video -
-Traversy Media
- (2019, September 09).
-The Benefits Of Becoming a Web Developer YouTube.
-Retrieved from 'https://www.youtube.com/embed/JguKLogoGMk'

 ## Acknowledgements
 - My Mentor for continuous helpful feedback.